JasonTheDeveloper/Go-Semantic-Release-GitHub-Actions/README.md

 ```

 1. The first step is to install `node.js` onto our build agent.
-This is necessary for semantic-release to run as semantic-release is node based.
+This is necessary for semantic-release to run.
 2. Install `Go` so that we can build the example project in this repository.
 3. Checkout this repository so the build agent has a copy of the project to work from.
 4. Next we're going to download the required npm modules specified in [package.json](package.json).